bertuginal/bertuginal/README.md

 I'm a Software Developer!!
 -----------------------------

 Hello, I'm Bertuğ.
 I was born on August 6, 2000.
 I live in İzmir.
 I am a 4th year Computer Engineering student at Fırat University in Elazig.
-I know Java, C# and Python programming languages.
-I have knowledge of SQL about Database, I have used and i know MySQL, MSSQL and SQL Server database management systems.
+I know Java, C#, Python programming languages.
+I have knowledge of SQL about Database, I have used MySQL, MSSQL and SQL Server database management systems.
 Previously, I was back-end software development on Asp.Net Core MVC technologies and MSSQL database management, front-end software development internship on HTML, CSS, JavaScript technologies at Monovi Information Technology.

 * ⚡  Request + Decision = Success
 * 🖥️  See my portfolio at [About me](https://bertuginal.github.io/)